riverbed/Riverbed-Community-Toolkit/SteelConnect/Azure-DeployHeadend/README.md

 ## Overview

-The Riverbed Community Toolkit provides this cookbook to deploy an SteelConnect-EX Standalone Headend in Azure.
+The Riverbed Community Toolkit provides this cookbook to deploy a SteelConnect-EX Standalone Headend in Azure.

 Some easy steps are described in the prerequisites and deployment sections.
 The how-to section contains more details or advanced topics.